 And what else?

 This blog is also a way for me to highlight my approach to my business.
 I work as a coach (but I actually hate the word ‘coach’ because it has a mess of meanings) and I have previously worked as a business consultant.
-Since there is no one word that seems to fit, I am going to say that I provide guidance to clients.
-A good friend also suggested ‘navigator’ and for now, I will leave it at those words.
+Since there is no one word that seems to fit, I am going to say that I allow clients to talk through an issue and reach their own conclusions.
+I do this by listening and asking questions.
+A good friend also suggested ‘navigator’ and in thinking about that word, I will add ‘solution navigator’.

 I love to help others by having the deep conversations.
 Conversations about success including defining it and measuring it.
 Conversations about life problems where people find their own solutions.
 If you read something here and think “I’d like to talk to this person.
 Maybe they could help me with …”, take a look at the Business page or email me.